ashokdevtron/devtron-preprod/docs/setup/install/README.md

 It usually takes 5–15 minutes to spin up all Devtron microservices (depending on your installation option).

 You may check the status by running the command below.
-If the output is `Applied`, Devtron is fully installed.
+If the output is `Applied`, Devtron is installed.

 ```bash
 kubectl -n devtroncd get installers installer-devtron \